chef/chef-server/docs-chef-io/content/server/upgrade_server.md

 ## Upgrading Add-ons

-Chef Infra Server 13 and 14 supports Chef Manage.
+Chef Infra Server 13 and 14 support Chef Manage.
 This add-ons is [deprecated](https://docs.chef.io/versions/#deprecated-products-and-versions).
 Chef Manage will reach EOL on December 31, 2021.
 After upgrading Chef Infra Server, reinstall the add-on and then reconfigure Chef Infra Server and the add-on.

 Chef Manage
 : Chef Manage is deprecated and will reach [EOL](https://docs.chef.io/versions/#deprecated-products-and-versions) on December 31, 2021.
 Chef Manage is a management console for  data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface